 We originally launched in Sydney, Australia, and possessed an international mindset from the outset.
 Our headquarters moved to the United States in 2011.
 Up until mid-2018, 100% of company employees were still located in just Australia and the United States.
 In July 2018, we launched our first dedicated European business team based in London, and in January 2019, we launched our Asian presence in Singapore.
 In February 2019, we opened a major new product and engineering center in Kyiv, Ukraine.
-The expansion in our regional business teams helped contribute to accelerating revenue growth in 2019 of 20% in EMEA and 28% in APAC.
+The expansion in our regional business teams helped contribute to accelerating revenue growth of 20% in EMEA and 28% in APAC for the year ended December 31, 2019 over the previous year and 61.5% in EMEA and 38.5% in APAC for the nine months ended September 30, 2020 when compared against the same period in 2019.
 As of September 30, 2020, 24% of our stores were located outside of the United States.
 We believe over time, this percentage can increase substantially.
 In addition to expanding our sales and marketing capabilities internationally, we are also enhancing our product and APIs to serve customers around the world.
 As of June 1, 2020, our customer-facing administrative control panel has been translated into four languages (Chinese, French, Italian, and Ukrainian), with more languages planned in 2020.
 Our payments APIs and SDK, currently in beta, will open our payment processing capabilities to new global providers who don't have to rely on integrations performed by us.
 Our shipping, tax, and other APIs further enable global businesses and strategic agency partners to access locally-relevant providers.